Daniel (Dan) Sedra

-I am currently an applied scientist in the BingAds group @ Microsoft.
-I work on diverse problems including click prediction, causality modeling, feature selection, and intent inference.
+I was an applied scientist in the BingAds group @ Microsoft.
+I worked on diverse problems including click prediction, causality modeling, feature selection, intent inference, and ranking.

 Before that, I got my MSc in the Computer Science Department at Cornell University under Professor Kilian Weinberger.
 My research mainly focused on deep learning for image classification.
 I worked on various stochastic training paradigms for deep residual networks, including: stochastic depth (see below), stochastic batch normalization, and network expansion.
 I also worked on collaborative crowdsourcing (see below) for image annotation.

 I received my BSc in Computer Science from Carnegie Mellon University in 2014.
 My undergraduate thesis advisor was Professor William Cohen.

 - Graduate Teaching Assistant, Cornell Fall 2014- Spring 2016